zankin/DMoGPE/README.md

 # DMoGPE
-This repository contains the code and the demo of the Fast Deep Mixture of Gaussian Process Experts model.
+This repository contains the code and the demo of the Fast Deep Mixtures of Gaussian Process Experts model.